-- A registration web page will be presented either at the time of installation or some period thereafter.
-Registering your computer is a simple, quick process.
-You will be asked to login to MyAccess.
-Please follow the instructions on Registering Your Computer
+- You will be prompted to register your computer through a simple, quick process.
+Please follow the instructions on Registering Your Computer.

-- The BigFix icon will appear on the System Tray (Windows) or Menu Bar (Mac OS X)
+- BigFix will run in the background and the BigFix icon will appear on the System Tray (Windows) or Menu Bar (Mac OS X).

-- If the system needs patching, you will be prompted to accept the patching task.
-You can defer the task, but if the task is deferred for too long, the patching task window will stay in the foreground, and you will not be able to dismiss it.
+- If the system needs patching, you will be prompted to accept the patching task through a pop-up window.
+You can defer the task, but if the task is deferred for too long the pop-up will stay in the foreground, and you will not be able to dismiss it.

 - The system will reboot after the patching task has completed